probe-rs/probe-rs-debugger-test/README.md

 Use the **VSCode probe-rs-debug extension** for `probe-rs-debugger`

-- Edit the applicable `<chipname>.code-workspace` file, and adjust the locations marked with a **// CONFIGURE:** comment.
-- The `.vscode/launch.json` and `.vscode/tasks.json` are preconfigured, and will adjust to the values configured in the `<chipname>.code-workspace` file.
+- The `.vscode/launch.json` and `.vscode/tasks.json` are preconfigured, and will adjust behaviour based on the active source file in the editor.
+The configuration uses VSCode variables referencing both the file name and the parent folder name, to determine the correct values in the configuration to use.
-- Open the applicable workspace file with 'Open Workspace from File ...', and you should be ready to debug.

 ## Adding support for new chips

-Support for new chips, can be added by making the following modifications, using the appropriate chip name from `probe-rs-debugger list-chips`
+Support for new chips, can be added by making the copying one of the existing source files, and renaming it using the appropriate chip name from `probe-rs-debugger list-chips`.
+The new file should be placed in a folder named after the target-triple.
+Finally, `Cargo.toml` and `build.rs` should be updated to include the new chip name and features.

-1. Copy one of the existing VSCode workspace files to an new file named: `<chipname>.code_workspace` - Update all locations marked with a **// CONFIGURE:** comment.
-   2.Edit the `Cargo.toml` file: - Add a [feature] for your chip. - If your feature uses a different [target.\<triple>] , then create a new dependency for it, using the existing target platforms as a template.
-2. Edit the `src/main.rs` file:
-   - Add your chip [feature] to the existing conditional compile structures, or add new ones if your chip requires custom crates.
-3. Add the appropriate linker file to the `linker_files` folder.
-   - Note, it must be named "<chip_name>\_memory.x"
-4. Add the appropriate CMSIS-SVD file to the `svd_files` folder.
-   - Note, it must be named "<chip_name>.svd"